 The East Village was also associated with musical genres and live music like psychedelic rock, punk rock, and rock n roll.

-Still, the neighborhood has a great history of the blues and jazz and also of the producers.
-Some examples of the blues and jazz great are 151 avenue B. Also, the Jazz great Charlie Parker’s residence in the 1950s is an example.
+Still, the neighborhood has a great history of blues and jazz and the producers.
+Some examples of the blues and jazz great are 151 avenue B. Also, the Jazz grand Charlie Parker’s residence in the 1950s is an example.

 The second example, 412 East 10th Street, Consummate Blues man Huddie’s Home “Lead Belly” Led better in the 1940s.

-The third example, 242 East 3rd street, the Slug’s saloon in the neighborhood of Legendary jazz venues where Lee Morgan, the jazz great, was shot and killed by his wife in the 90s.
+The third example is 242 East 3rd street, the Slug’s saloon in the neighborhood of Legendary jazz venues, where Lee Morgan, the jazz great, was shot and killed by his wife in the 90s.

-Though now the building is replaced with senior housing in 1983 as it was demolished.
+The building was replaced with senior housing in 1983 as it was demolished.

 6. Tenement Synagogues: